 - Audits: Third party audits give customers some of their best data-related protections.
 The provider hires a security expert to review its systems and provide a report card on data protection.
 For cloud services, the U.S. gold standard is the “SOC 2, Type II” report.
 “SOC” refers to the Service Organization Control standard put out by the American Institute of Certified Public Accountants (AICPA).
 And the Type 2 report — another AICPA term — covers performance during some period, like a year.[†] AICPA puts out other standards, and there are alternative certifying organizations.
 So the IT team should assess which report fits best.
 (Click here for sample language.)

 - Terms Required by Privacy & Security Laws: Some laws on privacy require specific contract terms between the customer and any provider holding or accessing data.
 Providers should consider putting those terms in a separate attachment.
 I call that a “special terms addendum.”
 That way, you can more easily limit those terms’ role.
 You can limit the required obligations to the data covered by the statute.
-For instance: “The provisions of Attachment B (GDPR DPA) apply solely to data from subjects in the member-nations of the European Union, governed by GDPR, and not to any other Customer Data.”
+For instance: “The provisions of Attachment B (GDPR DPA) apply solely to Personal Data governed by the GDPR, and not to any other Customer Data.”

 - Privacy & Security Compliance in General: Most cloud services contracts include privacy-related terms not specifically required by law.
 Those terms can cover any number of topics, including rules for handling consumer demands (e.g., “right to know,” “right to be forgotten”), restrictions on moving data, and provider promises to comply with applicable law.
 Providers for their part should try to limit these promises.
 Note in particular that few laws require that anyone promise to obey the law — in a contract or otherwise.
 The provider will already be in trouble if it violates a law.
 Adding contract terms on the subject just adds breach of contract claims to those troubles.
 So providers should avoid promising compliance if they can.